sayzlim/sayzlim.github.io/source/contact/index.md

 date: 2013-09-10 16:26
 ---

 My name is Sutanto, but I’m known as Sayz Lim online.
-I avoid using my real name because it’s a common in Indonesia, and I  prefer to have the same username for all my online accounts.
+I avoid using my real name because it’s common in Indonesia, and I  prefer to have the same username for all my online accounts.

 I currently live in Batam, Indonesia with my younger sister and mother.